Fern: Pteridology

 The study of ferns and other pteridophytes is called pteridology.
 A pteridologist is a specialist in the study of pteridophytes in a broader sense that includes the more distantly related lycophytes.

 Pteridomania

-Pteridomania was a Victorian era craze which involved fern collecting and fern motifs in decorative art including pottery, glass, metals, textiles, wood, printed paper, and sculpture "appearing on everything from christening presents to gravestones and memorials."
+Pteridomania was a Victorian era craze involving fern collecting and motifs in decorative art, including pottery, glass, metals, textiles, wood, printed paper, and sculpture.
 The fashion for growing ferns indoors led to the development of the Wardian case, a glazed cabinet that would exclude air pollutants and maintain the necessary humidity.